Correcting Attrition Bias using Changes-in-Changes: Attrition Corrections via Changes-in-Changes

-It is important to discuss the implications of Assumptions \ref{ass:Unobs} and \ref{ass:Mon} for the outcome variable.
-Despite the time invariance of the distribution of the unobserved heterogeneity (Assumption \ref{ass:Unobs}.\ref{TI}), the distribution of the potential outcomes can change over time, since Assumption \ref{ass:Mon} does not restrict the variability of the structural function across time.
-The strict monotonicity of the structural function (Assumption \ref{ass:Mon}) together with Assumption \ref{ass:Unobs}.\ref{continuity} implies that the outcome of the treatment and control respondents have continuous and strictly increasing distributions.
-However, the CiC approach can be extended to accommodate discrete outcomes as we discuss in Remark \ref{remark:discrete_outcomes}.\footnote{Theoretically, the strict monotonicity condition can hold in the discrete outcome case if the unobservable is also discrete.
-However, this would rule out the most well-known models for limited dependent variables, such as linear-index models as discussed in \citet{AI2006}.}
+\begin{remark}[Discrete Outcomes] We extend our attrition corrections to discrete outcomes allowing for weak instead of strict monotonicity of the structural function $\mu_t(d,U_t)$ in Section \ref{app:discrete_extension} of the online appendix.\footnote{Theoretically, the strict monotonicity condition can hold in the discrete outcome case if the unobservable is also discrete.
+However, this would rule out the most well-known models for limited dependent variables, such as linear-index models as discussed in \citet{AI2006}.} Similar to \citet{AI2006}, we can only provide partial identification results for this case. \end{remark}

+Since we will provide attrition corrections in randomized experiments, we formally define the assumption of random assignment.

-\begin{assumption} (Random Assignment) $(Y_{0}(0),Y_1(0),Y_{1}(1),R(0),R(1))\perp G$. \end{assumption} Assumption \ref{ass:RA} states that the individuals are randomly assigned to treatment $(G=1)$ and control $(G=0)$ groups.
+\begin{assumption} (Random Assignment) $(Y_{0}(0),Y_1(0),Y_{1}(1),R(0),R(1))\perp G$. \end{assumption} Assumption \ref{ass:RA} states that the individuals are randomly assigned to the treatment $(G=1)$ and control $(G=0)$ groups.
 This assumption applies to randomized experiments with simple and cluster randomization designs.
 Below we provide identification results with and without random assignment.

+In Section \ref{sec:id}, we rely on the strict monotonicity of the structural function (Assumption \ref{ass:Mon}) together with Assumption \ref{ass:Unobs} to provide point-identification results for continuously distributed random variables with strictly increasing distributions.
+Before we do so, we examine the conditions that are necessary and sufficient for a given response model to satisfy the conditional time-invariance assumption.